How UW-Madison employees can determine which meals and incidentals are approved for reimbursement during business-related travel.

 First/Last Day of Travel and Provided Meals

 Travelers are reimbursed 75% of the meal and incidental per diem on the first and last day of travel.
-If meals are provided to the traveler (e.g. conference meals) must be deducted from the per diem reimbursement.
+Meals which are provided to the traveler (e.g. conference meals) must be deducted from the per diem reimbursement.

 Travelers with an ADA exemption for a medical dietary need (e.g. Celiac disease/food allergies) can be reimbursed for provided meals if the provided meals do not meet their dietary restriction.
 Reference the ADA exemption on the reimbursement request.

 Travelers will not be reimbursed for provided meals that do not comply with their voluntary dietary preference (e.g. vegan/vegetarian).

 Travel that does not include an overnight stay will be limited to a tax-reportable day trip meal allowance of $15.

 The M&IE per diem allowance includes an amount to cover otherwise non-reimbursable costs (e.g. personal phone calls, laundry, hotel maid tips, porterage tips, bottled water).

 Travelers will not receive additional reimbursement for these items.